 Click on the link to associate a value to the field and select "Get data from an external API":

-Then, select "authenticate - generate upload token" in the API provider field, and clear the "TTL" field in order to have a token that will never expire:
+Then, select "authenticate - generate upload token" in the API provider field and clear the "TTL" field to have a token that will never expire:

-Finally, close the "authenticate - generate upload token" popup and select "'s token" in order to use the "token" attribute from the API response:
+Finally, close the "authenticate - generate upload token" popup and select "'s token" to use the "token" attribute from the API response:

-By doing this, you assign a unique upload token to each of your users, that you can use in the uploader element.
-This can be considered as a good practice because if one of your users abuses the token (if he uploads more than you would like), you'll be able to delete this token from api.video without any impact on your other users.
+By doing this, you assign a unique upload token to each user that you can use in the uploader element.
+This can be considered a good practice because if one of your users abuses the token (if he uploads more than you would like), you'll be able to delete this token from api.video without any impact on your other users.

 This API call will return the status of a given video.
 For more details about video statuses, see here.

-There is one value in the response to this call that is particularly useful: the "playable" value.
-It indicates either if if your video is ready to be played or not yet.
+In response to this call, one value is beneficial: the "playable" value.
+It indicates whether your video is ready to be played or not yet.
 For example, you can display a video player only when the video is ready to be played:

-This API call will returns the list of all the videos you have in your api.video account.
-You can apply some filter on the videos to retrieve based on their title or tags.
+This API call will return the list of all the videos you have in your api.video account.
+You can apply some video filters to retrieve them based on their title or tags.
 The result is paginated.
-The API call have some parameter to manage the pagination: sortBy, sortOrder, currentPage, and pageSize.
+The API calls have some parameters to manage the pagination: sortBy, sortOrder, currentPage, and pageSize.
 You'll find more details about this API endpoint here.